replyerapp/replyerAI/PRIVACY_POLICY.md

    - Purpose: Manage in‑app purchases and subscriptions, determine Pro access.
    - Data used: Purchase identifiers, subscription status, anonymous user identifiers, region, and platform metadata.

-3. **Adapty**
-   - Purpose: Analytics and A/B testing for paywalls and subscription flow.
-   - Data used: Anonymous analytics on which paywalls are shown and how users interact with them, plus subscription outcome events.

 All communication with these services is performed over HTTPS.

 ---